 Summer is a brilliant time to explore science outdoors with children.
-You don’t have to set up fancy experiments, even just looking at properties of plants and leaves or doing a bit of sinking and floating in the paddling pool is great simple science for little ones.
-I’ve put together a fun list of our favourite summer science ideas from Science Sparks and lots of other fantastic blogs to keep kids of all ages happy all summer long.
+You don’t have to set up fancy experiments, even just looking at properties of plants and leaves or testing to see if different items sink or float in a paddling pool is great simple science for little ones.

 Set up an Aliens LOVE Underpants washing line to investigate how different materials absorb different amounts of water.

-There are lots of fun water science experiments including a neat magic trick keeping a paper towel dry in water from Creative connections for Kids.
+There are lots of fun water science experiments to try including a neat magic trick keeping a paper towel dry in water from Creative connections for Kids.

 Weather Science Investigations